Kosmoderma

 You don’t have to panic—but you do need to take it seriously.
 Whether it’s a common wart, plantar wart, or genital wart, HPV can spread to others or even to different parts of your own body.

-- Wash hands after touching any wart
+• Wash your hands after touching the affected area

 Wart Removal: Laser vs. Cryotherapy – What Works Best?